TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/BasicFluidTemplates/Index.rst

       }
    }

-This “DoubleColumn” page TypoScript template tells TYPO3 CMS a different location to find the Fluid template, and adds a :aspect:`contentRight` variable that obtains all available content from the TYPO3 backend “DoubleColumn” page Right column.
-The :aspect:`contentNormal` variable will obtain content from the “DoubleColumn” page Normal column.
+This :name:`DoubleColumn` page TypoScript template tells TYPO3 CMS a different location to find the Fluid template, and adds a :ts:`contentRight` variable that obtains all available content from the TYPO3 backend :name:`DoubleColumn` page Right column.
+The :ts:`contentNormal` variable will obtain content from the :name:`DoubleColumn` page Normal column.

 Create a file named :file:`Basic2ColumnPage.html` in a :file:`fileadmin/sitedesign/Resources/Private/Layouts` folder, and write the